 A break from the city of Cuenca, although gorgeous and tranquil, was on festival during those days.
 A walk around El Cajas National Park is to breathe life and peace.
 A place where the different-colour lagoons blend magnificently with the grass.

-It’s really sad that such gorgeous landscapes like this are not that well-known due to the insecurity of Venezuela.
-I still strongly recommend you to go but with someone that’s Venezuelan.
-You can read the full guide to travel to Venezuela.
+It’s really sad that such gorgeous landscapes like this are not that well-known due to the insecurity of Venezuela (full travel guide to Venezuela).
 Beautiful places are in excess in this country that is full of human and lanscape wealth.
 If you don’t believe me, follow Valentina Quintero, a Venezuelan writer and explorer that’s so rooted to her country that she’s tireless about discovering all its places.

 Cocora Valley, Colombia

-Can you imagine a place where what your eyes see doesn’t fit in a picture?
-This almost Martian landscape allows you to see thousands of wax palms dance to the rythm of the wind.
+Can you imagine a place where what you see doesn’t fit in a picture?
+This almost Martian landscape allows you to see thousands of wax palms dancing to the rythm of the wind.
 A peaceful and special route in Colombia full of adventure, nature and hummingbirds.

 Baños is a little town that gives you peace, energy and good vibes as soon as you enter.
 A place where you can relax in nature and in its hot springs (that are by the way very affordable).
-The best option is to rent a bike and get to know the most famous waterfalls in the area, to finally get to Pailón del Diablo (devil’s pan), a big waterfull with such a strenght that it’s scary.
+The best option is to rent a bike and get to know the most famous waterfalls in the area, to finally get to Pailón del Diablo (devil’s pan), such a big powerful waterfall that scares you.